Literatti: Fiction By Deslea

 "I know," the older woman said softly.
 "I won't say it doesn't hurt, but...I know."
 Then, choosing her words carefully, she said, "I'm glad...he wasn't...alone."

 Narcissa wept then, suddenly, brokenly, and Tonks went to her side and comforted her, because she knew this grief, knew it inside out.
-Knew her
+Knew her inside out.

 And as though grasping this, Narcissa allowed herself to be comforted.